XX You can get to know me better by following me on Instagram; @adoptable.ari XX

 - I’m crate trained, and I sleep in my crate at night.
 I am very calm in there.
 I have just spent 12 full weeks in the crate as I had to have a TPLO surgery on my left leg, so I needed to be rested to make sure it worked properly!
 It went very well and I’m back to my active self!

-- I am smart, eager to please, loyal, loving and (mostly) obedient in the home.
+- I am smart, eager to please, loyal, loving and (mostly – hey no one is perfect!!) obedient in the home.

 - I’m playful, and I’m even happy to play on my own!
 Tennis balls are my favourite.
 I have about 20 of them because Mumma keeps buying me more and more.
 I like to throw them around to myself and chase them around the yard.
 I do like to relax too though, and I will sit on the couch cuddled up with my foster dad while he watches TV.